Frequently Asked Questions

 How long before gene editing therapies will become available for my/my loved one’s genetic disease?

-Developing a therapeutic gene editing strategy that maximizes the therapeutic effect and minimizes the risk of unwanted side effects requires optimizing several parameters such as:
+Developing a therapeutic gene editing strategy that maximizes the therapeutic effect and minimizes the risk of unwanted side effects will also require optimizing the following parameters:

 • Ideal timing of therapeutic intervention for maximal benefit.
 The consequence of administering a therapeutic gene editing strategy for a given disease often varies depending on the patient’s age, and the different stages of the disease.
 Determining the ideal time to intervene requires sufficient knowledge of disease progression.